marekolsak/gpu-ratemeter/README.md

 - If one driver has 4x higher early depth-test rejection rate than another, HiZ may be disabled for the other driver.
 - If a driver sustains only 300 GB/s for image blits while the maximum memory bandwidth is 500 GB/s, the blit implementation in that driver may be suboptimal.
 - If Vulkan pipeline objects using dynamic state are 2x slower than equivalent objects using static state, the dynamic state handling in that driver may be suboptimal.

-While this project is developed to aid Mesa developers, it can be equally useful to GPU vendors for HW and driver validation (both pre-silicon and post-silicon), operating system vendors, and CI performance-regression testing.

 # How to Run